-On the basis of a careful consideration of the history, the architecture and other features of this building, the Landmarks Preservation Commission finds that the Plymouth Theater has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City, New York State, and the nation.
+On the basis of a careful consideration of the history, the architecture and other features of this Interior, the Landmarks Preservation Commission finds that the Plymouth Theater, first floor interior consisting of the auditorium, the stage, the staircases leading from the first floor to the balcony floor; the balcony floor interior consisting of the balcony, the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings and attached decorative elements; has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City, New York State, and the nation, and the Interior or parts thereof are thirty years old or more, and that the Interior is one which is customarily open and accessible to the public, and to which the public is customarily invited.

-The Commission further finds that, among its important qualities, the Plymouth Theater survives today as one of the historic theaters that symbolize American theater for both New York and the nation; that it is one of the group of theaters forming "Shubert Alley," the physical and symbolic heart of the theater district; that, built in 1917-18, it was among the group of theaters constructed for the Shubert Organization during the early decades of this century which helped shape the character of the Broadway theater district; that it was designed as one of a pair with the Broadhurst Theater for the Shuberts by Herbert J. Krapp, the prolific architect of the Broadway theater district; that it was associated for forty years with the prominent Broadway producer Arthur Hopkins; that its facade is a response to its Shubert Alley location and the earlier Shubert-Booth pair; that the use of patterned brickwork and neo-classical detail helped set the tone for Herbert Krapp's later theater designs; that for half a century, beginning with Arthur Hopkins's productions, the Plymouth Theater has served as home to countless numbers of plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.
+The Commission further finds that, among its important qualities, the Plymouth Theater Interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation; that, built in 1917-18, it was among the group of theaters constructed for the Shubert Organization during the early decades of this century which helped shape the character of the Broadway theater district; that it was designed as one of a pair with the Broadhurst Theater for the Shuberts by Herbert J. Krapp, the most prolific architect of the Broadway theater district; that it was associated for forty years with the prominent Broadway producer Arthur Hopkins; that its interior is a handsome example of the Adamesque style which helped set the tone for Herbert Krapp's later theater designs; that its significant architectural features include its single-balcony configuration and such Adamesque style ornament as friezes of wreaths and urns, and medallions with classical figures holding musical instruments; that for half a century, beginning with Arthur Hopkins's productions, the Plymouth Theater has served as home to countless numbers of plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

-Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the Plymouth Theater, 234-240 West 45th Street, Borough of Manhattan, and designates Tax Map Block 1016, Lot 51, Borough of Manhattan, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Article 25, Chapter 3, of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as an Interior Landmark the Plymouth Theater, first floor interior consisting of the auditorium, the stage, the staircases leading from the first floor to the balcony floor; the balcony floor interior consisting of the balcony, the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings and attached decorative elements; 234-240 West 45th Street, Borough of Manhattan, and designates Tax Map Block 1016, Lot 51, Borough of Manhattan, as its Landmark Site.